 Operational Funding

-The City will provide successful applicants with the funds needed to deliver a shelter program, as required, within a reasonable range of comparable municipally funded shelter operations.
-Successful applicants will be required to enter into an Operating Agreement with the City’s Toronto Shelter & Support Services division, prior to receiving funding.
+The City provides successful applicants with the funds needed to deliver a shelter program, as required, within a reasonable range of comparable municipally funded shelter operations.
+Successful applicants are required to enter into an Operating Agreement with the City’s Toronto Shelter & Support Services division, prior to receiving funding.
 Ongoing operational funding is subject to annual review and contingent on City Council’s annual budget approval.

 Capital Funding and Facility Specifications

-Successful applicants will operate the emergency shelter program in a facility provided by the City.
+Successful applicants will operate emergency shelter programs in a facility provided by the City.
 In general, these facilities will:

 • be designed with input from the successful applicant and City staff, where possible